Traveling with Teens - Less Angst, More ThanksTeens,travel,Night Life, Travel agent,teen travel, drinking age,law,travel consultant

 They Love the Night Life, But They Don't Love to Boogie

 Going out at night is a necessity for teenagers, so it's vital to visit an area with many nightlife options.
-Your travel agent will know which towns or resorts have something going on in the evening, and how to avoid quiet communities where they close the streets at 5 p.m.
+Your travel advisor will know which towns or resorts have something going on in the evening, and how to avoid quiet communities where they close the streets at 5 p.m.
 You should aim to go places where teens are, so that your kids can hang out with others in their age group.

 Give your teens a night off.
 Allow older teens to go out on their own for a few hours, to just hang out at the local shops, and trust them to be back at the hotel at a designated time.
-For piece of mind, have your travel agent set up an international cell phone plan that can keep you and your teens constantly connected.
+For piece of mind, have your travel advisor set up an international cell phone plan that can keep you and your teens constantly connected.

 Even if they don't feel like going out, you can still give them the night off to simply chill out in the hotel while you enjoy the nightlife.
 Let them rent a movie and order room service.